 - Direct representation against employers through litigation

-- Referral to private attorneys for cases involving a large number of similarly situated workers
+- Referring workers to private attorneys for cases involving a large number of similarly situated workers

 The Wage and Hour Attorney seeks to fight for worker's rights while helping workers become dignified and empowered members of their community.

 - Mass.
 Wage & Hour Poster- Workplace notice prepared by the Fair Labor Division of the Attorney General Office outlining worker's rights and relevant Massachusetts law